 "Business as Usual" Is No Longer an Option

-Advanced Polymer resileint bollards and bollard covers - glow in the dark safer, more resilient bollards
+Advanced Polymer resilient bollards and bollard covers.
+Safer, more resilient bollards

 AI sensors for detecting damage

-Some authorities pay someone to drive around and spot damage- a very costly and haphazard approach that can now be greatly simplified and improved by the integration of SMART SENSORS that alert authorities the moment of impact.
+Identifying damaged infrastructure can now be greatly simplified by the integration of SMART SENSORS that alert authorities the moment of impact.

 Growing risk of litigation